 Vernal pools are little studied and often overlooked micro that provide important habitat.
 Vernal pools exist everywhere, but are most common in the river floodplain.
-They characteristically appear as the ground thaws and snow melts following the winter season, and they provide important breeding habitat bobolink nesting periods.
-The eastern meadowlark, Savannah sparrow, grasshopper sparrow (state threatened species) and the northern harrier (state endangered species) all require grassland breeding habitat between 15 and 30 acres or greater and have been documented in portions of our Region.
-Today, this habitat is thought to be relatively resistant to climate change, as it is found in a large variety of climates across the world.77 There are approximately 57,000 acres of grassland habitat in the UVLS region, about 8% of the land area.

-for many invertebrate and vertebrate species, including spotted salamanders.
+They characteristically appear as the ground thaws and snow melts following the winter season, and they provide important breeding habitat for many invertebrate and vertebrate species, including spotted salamanders.
 Other unique ecosystems that provide important habitat and functions are forested floodplains and meadowlands, which are important nesting habitat for bird species such as the declining Eastern meadowlark.